Ehrhart quasi-polynomials of almost integral polytopes: Characterizing zonotopes

-for which the first and second constituent are different, but $\GCD (1,5)=\GCD (2,5)$. \end{example}
+for which the first and second constituents are different, but $\GCD (1,5)=\GCD (2,5)$. \end{example}

 We will use the following characterization of a zonotope. \begin{proposition}\cite{mc} Let $P\subset R^d$ be a polytope of dimension $m\le d$.
-Then $P$ is a zonotope if and only if all faces of dimension $j$ are centrally symmetric for some $2\le j \le m-2$. \end{proposition} The second main result of this paper is the following. \begin{theorem} Let $P\subset\R^d$ be a lattice polytope.
-Then the following are equivalent \begin{itemize} \item[$(i)$] $P$ is a zonotope. \item[$(ii)$] $L_{c+P}(t)$ satisfies the $\GCD$-property for every $c\in\Q^d$. \end{itemize} \end{theorem} \begin{proof} $(i)$ implies $(ii)$ was proved in Theorem \ref{zono1}.
-Now let $P\subset \R^d$ be an $m$-polytope that is not a zonotope.
-From now on, we consider $c\in\Q^d$ which coordinates have just odd denominators greater than $3$.
-We will prove that there exists such a $c\in \Q^d$ such that $L_{(P, c)}\neq L_{(P, 2c)}$.
-This implies that the Ehrhart quasi-polynomial $L_{c+P}$ does not satisfy the $\GCD$-property.
-In order to prove this, we will prove that there exists $c$ such that $L_c^P$ is not almost constant.
+Then, $P$ is a zonotope if and only if all faces of dimension $j$ are centrally symmetric for some $2\le j \le m-2$. \end{proposition} The second main result of this paper is the following. \begin{theorem} Let $P\subset\R^d$ be a lattice polytope.
+Then the following are equivalent \begin{itemize} \item[$(i)$] $P$ is a zonotope. \item[$(ii)$] $L_{c+P}(t)$ satisfies the $\GCD$-property for every $c\in\Q^d$. \end{itemize} \end{theorem}

+\begin{proof} The implication $(i) \Rightarrow (ii)$ was proved in Theorem \ref{zono1}.
+Now, let $P\subset \R^d$ be an $m$-polytope that is not a zonotope.
+We aim to prove the existence of $c\in\Q^d$ such that the Ehrhart quasi-polynomial $L_{c+P}(t)$ does not satisfy the $\GCD$-property.

-We distinguish three types of polytopes, that are not zonotopes: non-centrally symmetric polytopes, centrally symmetric polytopes with at least one facet that is not centrally symmetric and centrally symmetric polytopes which facets are all centrally symmetric.
+We can categorize polytopes that are not zonotopes into three types: \begin{itemize} \item[$(a)$] non-centrally symmetric polytopes, \item[$(b)$] centrally symmetric polytopes with at least one non-centrally symmetric facet, and \item[$(c)$] centrally symmetric polytopes whose facets are all rentrally symmetric. \end{itemize}

-To begin with, let $P$ be a non-centrally symmetric polytope.
-As mentioned above, this case is done by Theorem \ref{charsym}.
+First, let $P$ be a non-centrally symmetric polytope.
+As mentioned earlier, this case has been addressed in Theorem \ref{charsym}.